learnk8s/learnk8s.io/_pages/infiniteconf2018/index.md

 ## Creating and configuring a Kubernetes cluster

-You should have obtained your config file to connect to a remote cluster.
+You should have obtained the unique name for your cluster.

+Head over to [https://infiniteconf2018.herokuapp.com/](https://infiniteconf2018.herokuapp.com/) to download the credentials.

 Move the config file in the kube folder: